patricksebastien/notu4/README.md

+# NETWORK

+## Wifi

+SSID: synthorange
+PWD: synthorange

+## IP
+Synth static IP: 192.168.2.199
+Foot controller IP: 192.168.2.DYNAMIC (starting at 100) UDP Port: 3333
+Router: 192.168.2.1 - q1w2e3

 # Turning on procedure

 1. **Turn on router** located inside the cage and **connect the foot controller** using either the **magnet connector or a micro-usb cable**
 2. Connect both USB cable (teensy built-in dangling cable) and synth; **KEEP synth OFF while booting**, wait for count-down (1min); connect **USB-C OR battery** located under the synth, use a drill bit or something similar to reach the on state
 3. Connect wireless audio adaptor or a real audio cable; OPTIONAL: connect a line-in instrument
 4. Lower the volume slider, turn on the synth slowly raise volume

 # Turning off procedure